 If any of the guinea pigs in the same cage, shelter, breeder, or store seem ill, resist the temptation to adopt from that place.
 If there is a contagious illness, your guinea pig may be next and there may be possible heartbreak ahead.

-Do not get a piglet younger than 6 weeks old.
-Female piglets should remain with their mothers until at least 4 weeks old.
-Male piglets should be separated at 3 weeks old since they can get their mother and sisters pregnant by 4 weeks of age.
+Do not get a piglet younger than six weeks old.
+Female piglets should remain with their mothers until at least four weeks old.
 You want to add a few weeks after mother separation to make sure the piglet can thrive on its own.

 Where to Get Your Guinea Pig

 Before you try a store or breeder, look to a shelter or your local guinea pig rescue.
 There are many guinea pigs who need a second chance at a forever home.
 Quite often, these pets are given up because their previous owner simply could not care for them or they didn't get along with another pet in the household.
-There are typically very few behavior problems to worry about when adopting a rescue guinea pig.
+There are typically very few behavior problems to worry about when adopting a rescue guinea pig, but you will want to be observant after you add a new guinea pig to a home with another guinea pig.
+Sometimes these pets don't get along well with each other.

 If you go to a breeder, make sure they are breeding for specific goals such as temperament and health.
 And, if you go to a store, make sure you can handle the guinea pig before you buy it.
 Do a quick health check and assess its temperament.